-I was very pleased to be involved in Rough Cut Nation, a brilliant show that took place at the Nation Portrait Gallery in Edinburgh.
+I feel very honored to be involved in Rough Cut Nation, a brilliant show that’s happening right now at the Nation Portrait Gallery in Edinburgh.

-In a nutshell, the project was a bunch of Scottish artists who took over the Portrait Gallery, which was about to close for renovation at the end of the summer.
-They covered the walls with their work, which looked absolutely brilliant.
-I got involved by making an interactive temporary paint installation.
+In a nutshell, the Rough Cut Nation project is a bunch of Scottish artists who took over the Portrait Gallery, which is closing for renovation at the end of the summer.
+They covered the walls with their work, which looks absolutely brilliant.
+I got involved by making an interactive temporary paint installation!

 Together with Kristina Johansen, we also made a glove using conductive thread and embedded LEDs to make the interaction a bit more natural: